Edinburgh may be well known for whisky, but there's another drink speeding up the ranks and snapping at its heels - Gin.

 While you are working through all the gins on offer, why not try their food menu which has a range of dishes from sea bass to macaroni cheese.

-Have we whet your appetite for Edinburgh’s bar and restaurant scene?
-Have a look at our Guide to Food & Drink in Edinburgh >
+Have we sparked your appetite for Edinburgh’s bar and restaurant scene?